SysKitTeam/docs-point/how-to/dashboard-overview.md

 If you have some **resources that require attention**, they **will be highlighted in red** on the bottom part of the tile.
 Clicking the link opens the **Awaiting Response** screen, where you can decide how to resolve tasks for these resources.

-### Storage tile
+### Storage

-This tile provides you with information about the total, used, and free space in your environment.
-Especially for:
+This tile provides the following storage metrics:
+* **total storage**

-* Microsoft teams,
+* **used storage**
-* Office 365 groups,
-* and sites.
+* **free storage**

-**SharePoint storage** includes all the files, including those in the recycle bin, and archived files.
-OneDrive storage is not included in the metrics.
+Information about used storage is also given for each resource type separately.

 **View All** link will open the **Largest Sites view** on the **Sites Overview** screen.

 ![Storage tile ](../.gitbook/assets/dashboard_storage-tile.png)

 {% hint style="warning" %}
+**Learn more!** Used storage number is calculated for all the files, including those in the recycle bin, as well as archived files.
+OneDrive storage is not included in the metrics.
+{% endhint %}

+{% hint style="warning" %}
-**Please note!** SysKit Point data regarding storage can differ from the data provided by the **SharePoint admin center**.
+**Please note!** Storage data displayed on the Dashboard can differ from the data provided by the **SharePoint admin center** since it doesn't include changes made within the last 24-48 hours, as described [here](https://docs.microsoft.com/en-us/sharepoint/manage-site-collection-storage-limits).
 {% endhint %}